specklesystems/speckle-docs/user/arcgis.md

 ![Plugins](./img-arcgis/arcgis-speckle-manager.png)

-Then open ArcGIS, go to Geoprocessing tools (Vies -> Geoprocessing) and you will find `Speckle tools` toolbox with `Speckle` script tool inside.
+Then open ArcGIS, go to Geoprocessing tools (View -> Geoprocessing) and you will find `Speckle tools` toolbox with `Speckle` script tool inside.

 ![Speckle panel](./img-arcgis/arcgis-geoprocessing.png)

-> I case you are using a custom conda environment for your project, or if installation was unsuccessful, you can also do it manually following [these instructions](https://github.com/specklesystems/speckle-arcgis/tree/main/speckle_arcgis_installer).
+In case you are using a custom conda environment for your project, or if installation was unsuccessful, you can also do it manually following [these instructions](https://github.com/specklesystems/speckle-arcgis/tree/main/speckle_arcgis_installer).

 ### Features